lawrennd/old_talks/_ml/includes/ml-data-challenge.md

 around what data quality means.
 Data Readiness Levels[^data-readiness-levels] are an assessment of data quality that is based on the usage to which data is put.

 [^data-readiness-levels]: [Data Readiness Levels](http://inverseprobability.com/2017/01/12/data-readiness-levels) [@Lawrence:drl17] are an attempt to develop a language around data quality that can bridge the gap between technical solutions and decision makers such as managers and project planners.
-The are inspired by Technology Readiness Levels which attempt to quantify the readiness of technologies for deployment.
+They are inspired by Technology Readiness Levels which attempt to quantify the readiness of technologies for deployment.
 }

 \subsubsection{Data Readiness Levels}